 Best time to visit the Sundarbans

-So, considering all these the best time to visit this Sundarbans is from late November to mid February.
+So, considering all these the best time to visit the Sundarbans is from mid November to mid February.
 During this time, in the morning for few hours there might be fog, but gorgeous fog.
-And at night, sometimes the sky would be so clear that you would just lye down and try to find out yourself among the starts.
-And because of no light pollution it takes you beyond you intend to go.
-So let’s find an upcoming trip and start to pack up.
+Then the days are sunny and warm.
+And at night, sometimes the sky would be so clear that you would just lie down and try to find yourself among the stars.
+So, let’s find an upcoming trip and start to pack.
 See you in the wilderness.